roemvaar/AGL_testbench/README.md

 * Some scripts need a J1939 dbc on the `j1939` directory.
 This dbc file can't be hosted on GitHub because of licensing.

+## Copy files to and from target

+For development, I usually do an ssh connection using VSCode.

+Also, `scp` can be used to copy files from the host to the target and vice versa, instructions [here](https://unix.stackexchange.com/questions/188285/how-to-copy-a-file-from-a-remote-server-to-a-local-machine).